 1 kilometer = 0.621371 miles

-This means that for every kilometer, you get approximately 0.621371 miles.
+What this tells us is for every kilometer, you get approximately 0.Here's the thing — 621371 miles.
 Conversely, 1 mile is approximately 1.60934 kilometers.
 This conversion factor is the key to converting any distance from kilometers to miles.

 Historical Context

 The kilometer is a relatively recent invention, standardized as part of the metric system in the late 18th century during the French Revolution.
-The goal was to create a universal, decimal-based system of measurement.
+That's why the goal was to create a universal, decimal-based system of measurement.
 The metric system, including the kilometer, was designed to be logical and easy to use, based on powers of ten.

 The Math Behind the Conversion